Kusaila: Biography

 According to late Muslim accounts (11th century through to ibn Khaldun in the 14th century) the amir of the Muslim invaders, who was then a freed slave called Abu al-Muhajir Dinar, surprisingly invited Kusaila to meet with him in his camp.
 Abu al-Muhajir Dinar convinced him to accept Islam and join his army with a promise of full equality with the Arabs (678).
 Abu al-Muhajir was a master in diplomacy and thoroughly impressed Kusaila with not only his piety but with his high sense of respect and etiquette.
 Kusaila incorporated the Awraba-Sanhaja into the conquering Arab force and participated in their uniformly successful campaigns under Abu al-Muhajir.

 This amir was then forcibly replaced by Uqba ibn Nafi, who treated Kusaila and his men with contempt.
 Eventually Uqba's disrespect enraged Kusaila and provoked a plot of revenge.
 On the army's return from Morocco, Uqba allowed his troops to break up and go home.
 The remainder, about 300, were vulnerable and exhausted.
 On the return march to Kairouan, Kusaila joined with the Byzantine forces and organised an ambush.
 The Christian-Berber force, about 5000 strong, defeated the Arabs and felled Uqba at Tahudha near Biskra in 683.
 Kusaila now held undisputed mastery over North Africa and marched to Kairouan in triumph.

 The above account is disputed by some historians, who prefer the earlier 9th-century sources.
 According to these, Abu al-Muhajir had no connection with Kusaila, nor did Uqba ibn Nafi until he was ambushed at Tahudha.
 These earlier sources also describe Kusaila as a Christian, not a Muslim convert.
 They do agree, however, that he led a Berber force when he defeated Uqba.

 In 687 AD Arab reinforcements arrived under Zuhayr ibn Qays.
 Kusaila met them in 688 AD at the Battle of Mamma.
 Vastly outnumbered, the Awraba were defeated and Kusaila was killed.
 In 693, Caliph Abd al-Malik ibn Marwan sent an army of 40,000 men commanded by Hassan ibn al-Nu'man to Cyrenaica and Tripolitania in order to remove the Byzantine threat to the Umayyads in North Africa.
-They met no rival groups until they reached Tunisia where they captured Carthage and defeated the Byzantines and Imazighen around Bizerte.
-However, it was not the last instance of Berber resistance, since Dihya succeeded Kusaila as the war leader of the Berber tribes in the 680s.
+They met no rival groups until they reached Tunisia where they captured Carthage and defeated the Byzantines and Berbers around Bizerte.
+However, it was not the last instance of Berber resistance, since Kahina succeeded Kusaila as the war leader of the Berber tribes in the 680s.